Oberhausen–Duisburg-Ruhrort railway: Current situation

-Rail service
+Rail services

 The Ruhrort line is part of the network of the Verkehrsverbund Rhein-Ruhr (Rhine-Ruhr Public Transport Association).
 The Regionalbahn service RB 36 (Ruhrort-Bahn) was, until 2010, operated by the Prignitzer Eisenbahn (PEG), owned by Arriva.
 The travel time for the whole line was twelve minutes.
 There were connections to other trains at Oberhausen Hauptbahnhof.
 The PEG trains are operated with Bombardier Talent diesel multiple units (class 643.2) on one track, with an average speed of 45 km / h.
 The Ruhrort line ran on weekdays at 30-minute intervals and at weekends at 60-minute intervals.
 In December 2010, operations on the line were taken over by NordWestBahn and later by RheinRuhrBahn, both part of the Transdev Group.

 Between February 2019 and 9 September 2019, trains were replaced by buses due to a shortage of available staff.
 With the timetable change on 15 December 2024, the line was again converted to bus operation.
+Currently, regular diesel multiple units are running again.